-This Agreement shall remain in full force and effect through the 30th day of June 2017.
-This Agreement shall remain in full force and be effective during the period of negotiation and may be extended in the manner set forth in the following paragraph.
+This Agreement shall remain in full force and effect through the 30th day of June 20172020 and during the period of negotiation, whichever is later.
+This The Agreement shall remain in full force and be effective during the period of negotiation and may be extended in the manner set forth in the following paragraph.
+The State and the Union agree that Article 25 - Wages, and any other three (3) articles within the Agreement that either party desires to reopen, shall be subject to negotiations for the Fiscal Year 2018-2019 and the Fiscal Year 2019-2020.